KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 3. Set the temperature.
 See "TEMPERATURE".

-4. Press POWER button to start the air conditioner.
+4. Press the POWER button to start the air conditioner.

 NOTE:

-Only if the unit is operated in UNLIKELY VERY HUMID air, water will be collected in the container inside the unit.
+Only if the unit is operated in unusually very humid air, water will be collected in the container inside the unit.
 If the water container is full, the air conditioner will stop.
-The screen will displays "E5" to inform you to empty the internal container.
+The screen will display "E5" to inform you to empty the internal container.

 Mode